W3 Company - Service Stories

 CASEVAC Demo - Bruce Young

-This article is written with respect for the helicopter pilots & crews who flew the dedicated casualty evacuation [CASEVAC] helicopters in support of any grunts injured on the ground.
+This article is written with respect for the helicopter pilots and crews who flew the dedicated casualty evacuation [CASEVAC] helicopters in support of any grunts injured on the ground.
 While any helicopter could generally evacuate injured soldiers, at times the circumstances were so difficult that the services of a specially equipped medical helicopter [known as DUSTOFF] were required.
-The article is based on my recollections & further detail is invited.
+The article is based on my recollections and further detail is invited.

 Answering questions, he said he would always CASEVAC from a hot site but wanted to be told by the ground forces the safest direction to approach from.
 He swore to us that DUSTOFF came in under any conditions if the guys on the ground needed the support.
 We believed him - he was a pretty impressive guy..!